-The balloon-borne sonde measurements used in this analysis were collected at four high-altitude locations in southwestern China (Fig. 1): Tengchong, Yunnan (August 2010); Naqu, Tibet (August 2011); Lhasa, Tibet (May-July 2012) and Linzhi, Tibet (June-July 2014).
+Naqu, Tibet (August 2011); Lhasa, Tibet (May-July 2012) and Linzhi, Tibet (June-July 2014).
 Table 1 lists geolocation information for each of these sites and the numbers of temperature, water vapour and ozone profiles from each site used in the validation analysis.
 Temperature measurements were collected using Vaisala RS80 (Tengchong and Naqu) and RS92 (Naqu, Lhasa and Linzhi) radiosondes.
 Profiles of water vapour mixing ratio were collected using cryogenic frost point hygrometer (CFH) instruments attached to RS80 (Tengchong and Naqu) and InterMet (Lhasa and Linzhi) radiosondes, as the RS92 radiosonde does not permit the attachment of a CFH.
-The InterMet radiosondes released at Lhasa and Linzhi were launched together with RS92 radiosondes, and are therefore directly comparable.
+The InterMet radiosondes released at Lhasa and Linzhi were launched together with RS92 radiosondes and are therefore directly comparable.
 Ozone measurements were collected using electrochemical concentration cell (ECC) instruments.
 Profiles of temperature, water vapour and ozone were obtained up to the burst point of each balloon, which typically occurred at altitudes greater than 30 km and pressures as low as 5 to 10 hPa.
-Launch times varied, but were predominantly during the early afternoon local time at Tengchong, Naqu and Lhasa, and were predominantly around midnight local time at Linzhi.
+Launch times varied, but were predominantly during the early afternoon local time at Tengchong, Naqu and Lhasa and were predominantly around midnight local time at Linzhi.

 The CFH is a microprocessor and chilled mirror instrument capable of measuring a large range of water vapour concentrations from the surface to approximately 28 km altitude (Vömel et al., 2007b).
 Cryogenic fluid is used to maintain the mirror at the frost point temperature, which is then converted to water vapour mixing ratio using the approximation to the Clausius-Clapeyron relation proposed by Goff and Gratch (1946).
-The uncertainty in CFH measurements is less than 10% in the upper troposphere and stratosphere.
+The uncertainty in CFH measurements is less than 10 % in the upper troposphere and stratosphere.

-ECC ozonesondes observe ozone mixing ratios by measuring electrical currents produced by reactions of $O_3$ and potassium iodide (KI) in separate cathode and anode chambers.
-These electrical currents are directly proportional to the amount of ozone in air pumped into the instrument.
+ECC ozonesondes observe ozone mixing ratios by measuring electrical currents produced by reactions of O_3 and potassium iodide (KI) in separate cathode and anode chambers.
+These electrical currents are directly proportional to the amount of ozone in the air which is pumped into the instrument.
 The minimum detection limit is approximately 2 ppbv, considerably less than the typical background value for clean tropospheric air (30 ppbv).
-ECC measurements are typically accurate to within 10% in the troposphere and 5% in the stratosphere up to 10 hPa (Smit et al., 2007).
+ECC measurements are typically accurate to within 10% in the troposphere and 5% in the stratosphere up to $10\,hPa$ (Smit et al., 2007).

 During flight, the CFH and ECC data streams were transmitted to receiving equipment on the ground through interfaces for the RS80 (Tengchong and Naqu), InterMet (Lhasa and Linzhi) and RS92 (Naqu, Lhasa and Linzhi; ECC only) radiosondes.
 These data were stored together with profiles of pressure, temperature and other variables observed by the radiosonde instrument.
 The payloads weighed approximately 1 kg and were flown using 1600 g latex balloons filled with hydrogen.
-Although only ascending data are analyzed here, each balloon was equipped with a parachute to enable the potential use of data collected during descent and recovery of the instrument package.
+Although only ascending data are analysed here, each balloon was equipped with a parachute to enable the potential use of data collected during descent and recovery of the instrument package.